Hyomoto/FAST/README.md

 * toArray() - Returns the entries in the linked list as an array.
 * toString() - Returns the linked list as an array converted to a string.
 #### DsList( values... )
-Provides a wrapper for the built-in ds_list data structure.
+A wrapper for the built-in ds_list data structure.
 Adds the values as provided.
 Must be destroyed with destroy() to prevent memory leak.
 * add( a... ) - Adds the given entries.
 * insert( a, b ) - Inserts a at index b.
 * remove_value( a ) - Seeks and deletes the first value that matches a.